abatech/pg-async-group/README.md

-# pg-async-group
+# pg-async-transaction
-Execute node-postgres queries in a transaction, rolling back if any fail
+Asynchronously run node-postgres queries in a postgres transaction, rolling back on error.